Robert Mugabe

 Mugabe's calls for racial reconciliation failed to stem growing white emigration, while relations with Joshua Nkomo's Zimbabwe African People's Union (ZAPU) also deteriorated.
 In the Gukurahundi of 1982–1987, Mugabe's 5th Brigade crushed ZAPU-linked opposition in Matabeleland in a campaign that killed at least 20,000 people.
 Internationally, he sent troops into the Second Congo War and chaired the Non-Aligned Movement (1986–1989), the Organisation of African Unity (1997–1998), and the African Union (2015–2016).
 Pursuing decolonisation, Mugabe emphasised the redistribution of land controlled by white farmers to landless blacks; from 2000 he encouraged black Zimbabweans to violently seize white-owned farms.
 Food production was severely impacted, leading to famine, hyperinflation, economic decline, and foreign sanctions.
-By 2007, Zimbabwe had the highest inflation rate in the world, at 7600%.
 Opposition to Mugabe grew, but he was re-elected in 2002, 2008, and 2013 through campaigns dominated by violence, electoral fraud, and nationalistic appeals to his rural Shona voter base.
 In 2017, members of his party ousted him in a coup, replacing him with former vice president Emmerson Mnangagwa.
+Mugabe died in Singapore two years later.

 Having dominated Zimbabwe's politics for nearly four decades, Mugabe was a controversial figure.
 He was praised as a revolutionary hero of the African liberation struggle who helped free Zimbabwe from British colonialism, imperialism, and white minority rule.
 Critics accused Mugabe of being a dictator responsible for economic mismanagement and widespread corruption and human rights abuses, including anti-white racism, crimes against humanity, and genocide.